 Of course, it has been a standard shibboleth of capitalist economists, from Milton Friedman to Paul Krugman, that economic planning "can't work."
 Business editors never tire of recalling the failures of Soviet central planning as proof of this thesis.
 I don't buy that.
 Planning for whom by whom?
 I have argued that the failures of Stalinist planning prove nothing about the potentials of planning per se because in the Stalinist states planning was of, by, and for the party-bureaucracy.
 These were totalitarian states, not democracies.
 Central planners shut workers and everyone else completely out of the planning process, and dictated production targets and quotas from the top down.
 There were no ways for workers to input their knowledge and creativity to the planning process, and no incentive for them to want to do so.
 As Soviet workers used to say, "We pretend to work and they pretend to pay us."
 Given these contradictions, it's surprising if planning worked at all.
-Planning will only be rational and efficient when it's in everyone's interests, and when there are material or other rewards and costs.
-I don't see why such a system can't be structured.
+Planning will only be rational and efficient when everyone who is affected has a say in planning decisions.
+That's democracy.
+I don't see why such a system can't be constructed.